iiosif/katacoda-scenarios/helm/step1.md

 `helm init`{{execute}}

 This might take a few seconds.
-Tiller is installed as a pod in the k8s cluster and you can see when Tiller is available by monitoring the pods in all namespaces:
+Tiller is installed as a pod in the k8s cluster.
+The pod names starts with `tiller-deploy-`.
+You can see when Tiller is available by monitoring the pods in all namespaces:

 `kubectl get pods --all-namespaces -w`{{execute}}

-Once the Tiller pods is running, kill the previous command and check again Helm's version:
+Once the Tiller pod is running, kill the previous command (CTRL-C) and check again Helm's version:

-`helm version` {{execute}}
+`helm version`{{execute}}

 Now that Tiller is up and running let's move to the next step